School of Prophets

 Contacts

 By email: You may contact us by email with any questions.
-Send an email to Chad Smith.
-He is the Associate Dean.
+Send an email to Dave James.
 Please put “Advanced Prophetics” in the subject line of your email. dean@schoolofprophets.org

 By mail: School of Prophets, Post Office Box 2510, Chattanooga, TN 37409